telvarost/TelsTerrain-StationAPI/README.md

-# TerrainTweaks StationAPI for Minecraft Beta 1.7.3
+# TelsTerrain StationAPI for Minecraft Beta 1.7.3

 A StationAPI mod for Minecraft Beta 1.7.3 that tweaks ore generation, sand generation, and more!
 * Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!